 • You establish yourself as an expert

-Starting a podcast helps to establish yourself as an expert in your niche.
-In return, people are more likely to trust you, refer you to friends/family, and support your business.
+With starting a podcast, you establish yourself as an expert in your niche, which builds your credibility.
+In return, customers are more likely to trust you and refer you to other friends and family.

 • Results and revenue happen quickly!

 Unlike other businesses, it can be relatively quick to start seeing results and revenue.
 As long as you follow all the steps to validate your idea before launch, you are likely to see quick results and ROI.

 Cons of starting a podcast